 Every year, Neighborhood House serves over 50 artists and ensembles through subsidized performance and rehearsal rentals.

-In addition to housing the Christ Church Parish and Preservation Trust offices, Neighborhood House serves a core constituency of cross-disciplinary performing artists who imagine new and experimental works in our 120-seat theater.
-Meeting, rehearsal, reception, and performance rooms are available to arts and culture groups and community-based organizations at reduced rates.
-Neighborhood House is also available for conference and corporate rentals.
+Today, in addition to housing the Christ Church Parish and Preservation Trust offices, Christ Church Neighborhood House serves a core constituency of cross-disciplinary performing artists who imagine new and experimental works in our ADA-accessible, 110-seat theater.
+The reach of our arts programming extends beyond the building walls to include concerts in the Christ Church sanctuary and commissions for every corner of our historical campus.

-In 2016, Neighborhood House took over operation of the Farmers Market at Christ Church, formerly N3rd Street Farmers Market.
-Every Wednesday afternoon during the growing season, we invite farmers, artisans, and the community onto the brick pavers outside the church gates.
+In 2016, we took over operation of the Farmers Market at Christ Church, formerly N3rd Street Farmers Market.
+Every Wednesday afternoon, May-November, we invite farmers, artisans, and the community onto the brick pavers outside the church gates.

 Abigail began her career on the East Coast as a Project Manager at the Jenny Holzer Studio before moving to Seattle where she worked at Artist Trust, Henry Art Gallery, and Open Satellite, a three-year experiment in bringing national/international artists-in-residence to a suburban high-rise tower that she helped found in 2007.
 Abigail also spent four years with Grantmakers in the Arts, the national association of public and private funders making grants to artists and arts organization, where she worked on initiatives addressing individual artist support, arts and social justice, and the overall health of the nonprofit arts sector.
 She holds an MA in Art History from Williams College.